lyokha/nginx-healthcheck-plugin/README.md

 $ cabal --ignore-sandbox v1-install
 ```

-(you may prefer the *new-style* cabal command *v2-install*).
-Then, in the custom
+You may prefer the *new-style* cabal command *v2-install*.
+To disable building
+the Snap monitoring server, add option *-f -snapstatsserver* to the command.
+Notice that cabal skips building Snap automatically if the dependency check
+fails.
+To enforce building Snap, use option *-f snapstatsserver*.

-library, import the module.
+Then, in the custom library, import the module.

 ```haskell
 import NgxExport.Healthcheck ()